(Daniel 7:8) Who is the Little Horn? - Part One

 When translators insert the word sacrifices into the text, it throws the whole warning out of whack.
 False theories have been formulated, such as the belief that the antichrist power will be an end-time world-leader who will sign a decree for the Jews to rebuild their temple, only to take away the daily sacrifices in the midst of a seven-year peace treaty.
 This takes the focus off the real issues at stake.
 Why would an antichrist power ever take away animal sacrifices when God never desired nor required these sacrifices in order for Him to forgive us in the first place (Psalm 40:6)?
 God instituted animal sacrifices to reveal to us how depraved we are in our thinking, and to reveal our false understanding of justice which stems from the pagan system of penal atonement.
 An antichrist system would never take this away.
 Thus we are to understand that the term "daily" refers to Paganism and its appeasement system of sacrifices and that the term "trangression of desolation" refers to the papal appeasement system which has carried over into the Protestant mindset and theology.
 This type of worship has been a continual or daily sorrow for God.
 Satan perverted the most precious truths designed to be taught in the sacrifice and caused men to seek to appease God.

 "What the text [in Daniel 8:11] is actually saying is that the papal power took up the principles of Paganism while at the same time removing the pagan framework and replacing it with a Christian one.
 The important point here is that the appeasement of the gods in the pagan system was lifted up and transformed into Roman Christianity and continued.
 Therefore, the two powers, pagan and papal Rome, continue the same principle of appeasement through sacrifices."
 (Adrian Ebens, At-One-Ment, pp. 129, 130.
-Note: we will be discussing this in more detail in a future study, but you can also see the article entitled: Did a God of Love Really Prescribe the Inhumane Practice of Killing Millions of Animals to Appease Him?)
+Note: we will be discussing this in more detail in a future study, but you can also see the article entitled: Why Did God Institute Animal Sacrifices?)

 This is why God cried out: “My name (character) continually (tamid) every day is blasphemed.”
 It’s the misapprehension of God’s character that is the issue.
 Satan’s deceptions concerning God’s character is the foundation of the abomination of desolation which has continued ever since sin reared its ugly head.
 This misunderstanding of God and WHO He is was incorporated into the papal legal system and adopted by Protestantism.